openforis/fra-platform/doc/traditional-table-guide.md

 ### Rows

-For the "row-heading" (the first column which contains just static text), well add this inside a rows-array attribute:
+For the "row-heading" (the first column which contains just static text), well add this inside a rows attribute which contains an array:

 ```
 rows: [{type: 'readOnly', jsx: <td key="expansion" className="fra-table__header-cell">Production</td>}]